 Completed surrender requests received in good order at Our Administrative Office before the New York Stock Exchange closes for regular trading (usually, 3:00 p.m.
 Central Time) are priced at the unit value determined at the close of that regular trading session of the New York Stock Exchange.
 If We receive Your completed surrender request in good order after the close of regular trading on the New York Stock Exchange, We will process the surrender request at the unit value determined at the close of the next regular trading session of the New York Stock Exchange.

-A surrender may have income tax consequences.
-See "Tax Effects" on page 52.
+Surrendering Your contract may have tax consequences.
+See "TAX EFFECTS" on page 52.

 THE GENERAL ACCOUNT